tomahawkins/volleyball/practice.md

 # JV Practice Plans

+# Practice Plan 9/8

+"Is the dark side stronger?"
+"No, no.  No.  Quicker, easier, more seductive."
+"But how am I to know the good side from the bad?"
+--Luke and Yoda, Empire Strikes Back

+- Warmup
+  - Jog 3 laps.
+  - Dynamic stretches: quads, hamstrings, slow sprawling practice dives.
+  - Core strengthening:
+    - side plank
+    - bridge
+    - leg press
+    - quadruped
+    - plank
+  - Warmup shoulders: Pair up w/ ball and toss, hit to the floor.
+  - Precision forearm passing with ball drop.
+Pass from opposite hip, opposite leg slightly back.
+  - Forearm digging.
+- Hitting.
+Middle and right-side.
+  - 1s and 31s.
+  - Xs.
+- Team wide scrimmaging.

 # Practice Plan 9/7

 "Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning."